facebook

 Searching for the Right Match?
 The Rules Are the Same.

-February 14th—a date that needs no introduction.
 Across the world, people are planning dates or trying to impress that special someone.
 But as I take a moment to reflect, I can’t help but notice how similar Valentine’s Day is to recruitment.

 Whether it’s a candidate looking for the ideal employer or a company searching for the right hire, both involve finding“the one.”